 The great masters of painting did not have access to the advanced technology and quality of the supplies available today.
 They also did not have any secret supplies which allowed them to create such masterpieces.
 The masters used standard supplies (by current standards) with great skill.

-If you are just starting out in painting, you should just purchase high quality basic supplies and learn how to use them well.
+If you are just starting out in painting, you should consider purchasing high-quality basic supplies and learn how to use them well.

 2. Paint Brush